-5.3.1 On-board capacity and facilities such as Wi-Fi and charging points can have an impact on a passenger's productivity.
+5.3.1 On-board capacity and facilities such as Wi-Fi, charging points and luggage space can have an impact on a passenger's productivity and propensity to choose rail.
 Currently, an incentive which rail travel has over car travel is that time on-board can be used productively.
-However, certain services and routes have constrained on-board capacity making it a challenge to be productive on-board whereas for other routes inappropriate rolling stock with insufficient table space is deployed on longer distance journeys (e.g. Cardiff to Portsmouth) where the ability to be productive drives the modal choice.
+However, certain services and routes have constrained on-board capacity making it a challenge to be productive on-board whereas for other routes inappropriate rolling stock with insufficient table or luggage space is deployed on longer distance and discretionary journeys (e.g. Cardiff to Portsmouth) where the ability to be productive and comfortable drives the modal choice.

 - 5.3.2 Several studies and documents have been reviewed to determine the current situation of on-board productivity within the Western Gateway.
 Only 20% of the documents reviewed have identified on-board productivity suggesting that this conditional output is of lower priority than others. - 5.3.3 However, on-board facilities are of great importance when passengers are considering rail travel.
-In their 2017 'Rail Passengers Priorites for Improvement' study, Transport Focus asked passengers to rank several station and on-board attributes in order of priority for improvement.
+In their 2017 'Rail Passengers Priorities for Improvement' study, Transport Focus asked passengers to rank several station and on-board attributes in order of priority for improvement.
 Seat availability and free Wi-Fi on board are considered the second and tenth most important factors for passengers choosing to travel by rail.
 By improving the seat capacity, passengers will be encouraged to switch from private car to rail as a mode of transport. - 5.3.4 As an example, the West of England line experiences capacity issues such as overcrowding towards London Waterloo and towards Exeter St David's which has a negative impact on passenger experience and productivity.
 This issue has been identified in the Dorset Passenger Transport Strategy published in 2016. - 5.3.5 The 2020 Draft Strategic Plan published on the Western Gateway STB website identifies problems with internet connectivity on board and the need to increase the capacity of services.
-Many of the rail routes in the Western Gateway suffer from poor digital 4G and Wi-Fi connectivity which reduces productivity during time in transit.
+Many rail routes in the Western Gateway suffer from poor digital 4G and Wi-Fi connectivity which reduces productivity during time in transit.
+However, during the consultation period, SWR confirmed that all their trains were now fitted with on-board Wi-Fi.

-5.3.6 Several factors will be considered when measuring a train services impact on productivity such as the length and nature of journeys taken, capacity utilisation and facilities such as tables, free Wi-Fi and charging points.
+5.3.6 Several factors will be considered when measuring a train service's impact on productivity such as the length and nature of journeys taken, capacity utilisation and facilities such as tables, free Wi-Fi and charging points.
 Targets for each service designation are presented below.
+It is considered that for local and urban journeys, with journey purpose commonly being for commuting and leisure, the availability of any seat is the most important factor - hence the inclusion of a target relating to this.